cludden/protoc-gen-go-temporal/README.md

 // Workflow Messages
 // ############################################################################

-message MutexRequest {
+// MutexRequest describes the input to a Mutex workflow/activity message MutexRequest {
   string resource = 1;
 }

-message SampleWorkflowWithMutexRequest {
+// SampleWorkflowWithMutexRequest describes the input to a SampleWorkflowWithMutex workflow message SampleWorkflowWithMutexRequest {
   string resource = 1;
+  string dest = 2;
+  double amount = 3;
 }

-message SampleWorkflowWithMutexResponse {
+// SampleWorkflowWithMutexResponse describes the output from a SampleWorkflowWithMutex workflow message SampleWorkflowWithMutexResponse {
   string result = 1;
 }